CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 {{<img src="/images/guides/cldemo2-diagram.png" >}}

 The Cumulus Linux reference topology is included with every officially supported Cumulus Linux demo.
 More details about that relationship are discussed in the Contributors Guide.
-To see a full example of cumulus production ready automation, use one of the {{<link text="EVPN VXLAN golden standard demos" title="#Officially Supported Golden Standard Demos" >}}.
+To see a full example of cumulus production ready automation, use one of the {{<link text="EVPN VXLAN golden standard demos" title="#Golden Standard Demos" >}}.